kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Running kubeadm without an internet connection

-For running kubeadm without an internet connection you have to pre-pull the required master images for the version of choice:
+For running kubeadm without an internet connection you have to pre-pull the required control-plane images for the version of choice:

 | Image Name                                 | v1.10 release branch version |
 |--------------------------------------------|------------------------------|